kcapretta/RadiusSocialNetworkingApp/README.md

 # RadiusDatingApp

 Radius is a dating, networking, and friendship application.
 My main idea behind this app is to create accessibility to new connections by designing a way to connect with people you're already around within a bar, coffee shop, or other commerical establishment.

+These are the main functions of the application:

-By geofencing your particular "bar hop" and creating a radius around it, it allows for interaction within a safe and designated space, allowing a user to become invisible just by walking outside of the radius.
+- Radius: By geofencing your particular "bar hop" and creating a radius around it, it allows for interaction within a safe and designated space, allowing a user to become invisible just by walking outside of the radius.

+- Messenger: After a match is made, the connection can message each other.

+- InterestedIn: Dating, networking, and friendship are all options that the user can choose (up to all three).
+When first connecting, the user chooses what they're interested in the other party.
+By picking their interest (dating, networking, friendship), this information is auto-populated in the messenger.
+Ex: "James picked Networking!" as a message.

 The full concept and explanation of this application can be found in this blog post: http://www.thelifeofkiki.com/portfoliodetails/2019/10/25/radius-dating-app-swift